New York Truck Accident Attorneys

 Witness testimony or camera footage

-A lawyer may be able to find witnesses whose testimony can shed some light into the events that led up to the accident.
+A truck accident attorney may be able to find witnesses whose testimony can shed some light into the events that led up to the accident.
 Better yet, there is likely footage from street cameras or dash cams that can show the accident clearly, removing any doubt.

 Cell phone logs